PooyehA/Deep-LASI/docs/source/documentation.rst

 Supported Data Formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 *Deep-LASI* was developed to handle movie files containing single-molecule data.
 Nevertheless, it can also import recorded data from other sources (see below).
-We are happy to support other image formats to make *Deep-LASI* compatible with other systems and software packages.
-Please get in touch with us in the Forum and/or via ...
+We are happy to support further standard image formats to make *Deep-LASI* compatible with other systems and software packages.
+For more specialized / home-built setups and dataformats we recommened to read first the :ref:`custom-file` section, before getting in touch with us in the Forum and/or via ...

 **TIFF, Tagged Image File Format (.tif)**